This beginner lesson is a continuation of my page on novice ukulele. It assumes you know how to:

 How to sing and play at the same time

-Keep in mind that not all songs you get chords for will be in the same key as the recording.
-That means it will sound “wrong” if you play along with the CD.
+This isn’t a problem if you’re singing the song yourself, but it will sound “wrong” if you play along with the CD.
 That’s why singing will make things easier because your ear will automatically find the right key to sing in.

 Here are some more easy two to four chord songs